in28minutes/SpringBootForBeginners/Step01.md

 ##What You Will Learn during this Step:
 - Set up an Maven Project with Eclipse.
 Intellij Link : https://www.jetbrains.com/help/idea/2016.2/getting-started-with-maven.html#create_maven_project
 - Include dependencies needed for Spring Boot.
+ - spring-boot-starter-web
+ - spring-boot-maven-plugin
 - Launch Your First Spring Boot Application.

+##Cool thing to note!
+Without a lot of configuration, we are up and running with a web application
+- Refer https://github.com/in28minutes/SpringMvcStepByStep/blob/master/Step01.md and https://github.com/in28minutes/SpringMvcStepByStep/blob/master/Step11.md to understand the sort of stuff - web.xml, dispatcher servlet configuration, maven dependency management and plugins - that are need to launch a typical web application without Spring Boot!

 ##What You Will NOT Learn during this Step:
 - Spring Boot does a lot of magic.
 This magic is called Auto Configuration.